nima-karkhaneh/portfolio/todo-list-application/README.md

 # ToDo List Application

 ## Overview
-This project is a simple ToDo List application that allows users to securely log in, manage their tasks, and perform full CRUD (Create, Read, Update, Delete) operations on their personalised todo items.
+This is a secure, full-stack ToDo List application built using the PERN stack (PostgreSQL, Express, React, Node.js).
+It allows users to sign up, log in, and manage personalised todo items through a smooth and responsive single-page interface.

+The app uses **React Router** for SPA (Single Page Application) behavior — meaning users can navigate between routes (login, dashboard, etc.) without full page reloads.
+JWT authentication is handled securely via `httpOnly` cookies.

 ## Table of Contents
 - [Overview](#overview)